Requirements

 In this step, you add the user interface (UI) settings for the plugin.
 The UI settings are the fields that

 users see when they add the plugin as a node to a workflow’s visual DAG designer in the UI.
-The UI settings are defined in the __init__.py
+The UI settings are defined in the

-file
+__init__.py file

-subfolder.
+of the plugin project’s src/plugin_<type>_<subtype> subfolder.
 These settings are specified in the

-class, which is a subclass of
+__init__.py file’s PluginSettings class, which is a subclass of

-class provides a Pydantic implementation of various type validation,
+the Pydantic BaseModel class.
+The BaseModel class provides a Pydantic implementation of various type validation,

-data parsing, and serialization functionality.
+data parsing, and serialization functionality.-

 In the project’s